“When he opens his mouth, his words come from a book.” — Mia Klitsis, Director and Co-Founder at Mille & More

 He is also the man behind the scenes, and Curator of Masters Series by WeTeachMe, a weekly event series focused on business and entrepreneurship where Australia’s leading entrepreneurs are invited to present and share their story.
 Kym’s team now organises and facilitates the largest number of business and entrepreneurship events in Australia.
 Flowing on from this, Kym’s team is now working on the output of content including videos, podcasts, blogs, and books to honour and help share the gifts, knowledge, and experiences of those who have achieved the unimaginable in their life, risen above all odds and have persevered when others could not.

-He also serves on the board of Entrepreneur’s Organisation, a global not-for-profit organisation that engages leading entrepreneurs to learn and grow.
+He also served as President at Entrepreneur’s Organisation (a global not-for-profit organisation that engages leading entrepreneurs to learn and grow), on the Board of Directors at Family Business Australia (the national peak body organization for family business and families in business in Australia and New Zealand), and on the Senior Executive Council at the Old Haileyburians Association, Haileybury College (the alumni association of the largest school in the Southern Hemisphere).
 Previously, he has led the Accelerator program of Entrepreneurs’ Organization’s Melbourne Chapter.
-In-between guest lecturing at the University of Melbourne, and the University of Melbourne Business School, Kym facilitates full-day strategy workshops for businesses in the scaling up phase in Australia and New Zealand where he presents on People, Strategy, Execution, and Cash.
+In-between guest lecturing at the University of Melbourne, and the University of Melbourne Business School, Kym facilitates full-day strategy workshops for businesses in the scaling up phase in Australia, New Zealand, Canada, Indonesia and the Eastern Hemisphere region where he presents on People, Strategy, Execution, and Cash.
 He gives keynote presentations where he speaks about entrepreneurship, shares his entrepreneurial story, and mentors the founders of businesses seeking to break the $1M USD yearly turnover (4% of businesses globally will reach $1M USD turnover/annually).

 Kym is also a regular contributor to Inc. Magazine where he writes about business and entrepreneurship.